hanumantharao19/devops_mhr_documents/kubernetes.md

       - name: mhr-container
         image: nginx
 ```
-## create the deployment and delete the deployment
+## Commands create,get ,descirbe and delete the deployment
 - kubectl create -f deployment.yaml
+- Kubectl get deployments
+- kubectl get all
+- kubectl describe deployment <deployment name>
 - kubect delete -f deployment.yaml
 - kubectl delete deployment <deploymentname>
-# update the deployment with new image version
+## update the deployment with new image version
 - kubectl set image deployment.v1.apps/nginx-deployment mhr-container=nginx:1.16.1
   - or
 - kubectl set image deployment/nginx-deployment mhr-container=nginx:1.16.1
   - or
 - kubectl edit deployment/nginx-deployment
+- kubectl apply -f deployment.yaml

-# To know the status and history of the deployment
+## To know the status and history of the deployment
  - kubectl rollout status deployment/nginx-deployment  # To know the status of deployment
  - kubectl rollout history deployment/nginx-deployment # To know the rollout history
  - kubectl rollout history deployment/nginx-deployment --revision=3  # To know the image version details for the
    particular revsion

-# Roll back to the previous of the deployment
+## Roll back to the previous of the deployment
  - kubectl rollout undo deployment/nginx-deployment  # Roll back to the previous version of the deployment
  - kubectl rollout undo deployment/nginx-deployment --to-revision=2 # Roll back back to the required version of
    deployment(example version 2)
-# Scale in and scale oot replicas
+## Scale in and scale oot replicas
  - kubectl scale deployment/nginx-deployment --replicas=2
  - kubectl scale deployment/nginx-deployment --replicas=5
 ## Deployement in command line
 - kubectl create deployment hello-node --image=k8s.gcr.io/echoserver:1.4
 - kubectl expose deployment hello-node --type=NodePort --port=8080
 - Reference doc: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/
+## Namespace:

-## Create name space
+- name space is noting but a virtual cluster
+- namespace is used to isolate the reosuces or application in the k8 cluster
+- Genrall a cluster can divided into number of namespaces as per our requirement
+- by default we have some namespaces in the cluster
-- kubectl get namespaces # To list the existing namespaces
+- kubectl get namespaces  --> to list the namespaces
    or
--  kubectl get ns  # To list the existing namespaces
+- kubectl get ns ---> --> to list the namespaces
+## create name space in the cluster
 - kubectl create  namespace <namespacename>
    - Ex: kubectl create namespace dev  # create the dev namespace
   or